-2.2.2 Cross-sectional effect of COVID-19
+4.2.1 Workplace resilience: Cross-sectional effect of COVID-19

-The second part of the $ln(COVID{it})$ is the cross-sectional consequences of COVID-19, $ln(\varphi_i)$, which refers to workplace firms' characteristics that determine the exposure of firms' dividend growth to this pandemic disaster.
+In the specification of dividend growth (Equation 3), workplace resilience, $ln(\varphi_i)$ , is introduced as the cross-sectional consequences of COVID-19 which refers to workplace firms' characteristics that determine the exposure of firms' dividend growth to this pandemic disaster.
 Koren and Peto (2020) show that this depends on a trade-off between the communication cost of firms and the benefits from the division of labor.
-They propose a measure for businesses, called "affected share", including different aspects of workplace flexibility that represent customer-facing characteristics, degree of teamwork-intensiveness, and businesses need for workforce physical presence.
-Consequently, due to the nature of the COVID-19 pandemic that affects human interactions, this proxy reveals to what extent social distancing rules affect production costs.
+They propose a measure for businesses, called "affected share", including different aspects of workplace flexibility that represent customer-facing characteristics, degree of teamwork-intensiveness, and workforce physical presence.
+Consequently, due to the nature of the COVID-19 pandemic that affects social interactions, this proxy reveals to what extent social distancing rules affect production costs.

-$\delta ln(\varphi_i)$ captures the heterogeneous effect of workplace flexibility of firm i, where φ_i is defined as workplace resilience and takes values of (100 - "affected share"), a transformation of the proposed "affected share" by Koren and Peto (2020) for US firms at 3-digit NAICS sectors.
+$\delta ln(\varphi_i)$ captures the heterogeneous effect of workplace resilience of firm i, where $\varphi_i$ is defined as workplace resilience and takes values of (100 - "affected share"), a linear transformation of the proposed "affected share" data by Koren and Peto (2020) for US firms at 3-digit NAICS sectors that practically captures heterogeneity caused by industry pandemic shock.